strapi/strapi/docs/3.0.0-beta.x/deployment/digitalocean.md

 ### Install the database for your project

-Digital Ocean has excellent documentation regarding the installation and use of the major databases that work with Strapi.
+DigitalOcean has excellent documentation regarding the installation and use of the major databases that work with Strapi.
 The previous steps above should all be completed prior to continuing.
 You can find links, and any further instructions, below:

 :::: tabs